Tuck Fest is held in Charlotte, North Carolina, at the U.S. National Whitewater Center.

 Please note certain races and competitions have capacity limits or entry qualifications and require additional steps beyond completing the Tuck Fest registration form.
 Please see specific race/competition pages for further information.

-Anyone who has paid the one-time registration fee may participate in any Tuck Fest race and competition (with the exception of the Deep Water Solo comp which features an application process) once they receive a Tuck Fest participation bib and bracelet.
-There are age recommendations and capacity restrictions for certain races and competitions that can be found in the individual race/competition details.
+Anyone who has paid the one-time registration fee may participate in any Tuck Fest race and competition (with the exception of Deep Water Solo, Boatercross, and Dirty Crit) once they receive a Tuck Fest participation bib and bracelet.
+Age recommendations and capacity restrictions for certain races and competitions that can be found in the individual race/competition details.

 When completing the Tuck Fest race/competition registration, registrants will have the option to add on a timing chip for $10.
 Certain races utilize a chip to chip timing system to generate results.
 Runners and cyclists who do not have a chipped bib for these events can still participate and will see their time on the race clock, but they will not be eligible for the podium and will not have their time posted on the online results.
 Races that do not utilize the chip-to-chip timing system will be hand timed, and all participants regardless of whether they do or do not have a chipped bib will have their time or score hand recorded and be eligible for the podium.

-Anyone can apply to compete in the Tuck Fest Deep Water Solo Comp; we will have a limited number of wild card entry opportunities.
-In order to create the best possible experience for both climbers and spectators, the Whitewater Center will select the top male and female climbers based on his/her climbing resume to compete in the seeding round.
-More details about the application process can be found HERE.
+Anyone can apply to compete in the invite-only competitions (Deep Water Solo, Boatercross and Dirty Crit); we will have a limited number of wild card entry opportunities.
+In order to create the best possible experience for both competitors and spectators, the Whitewater Center will select the top competitors based on their experience to compete in the seeding round.

-For most events, participants are expected to provide their own equipment, but with a wide range of races and competitions throughout the festival, each event is different.
+For most events, participants are expected to provide their own equipment, but each event is different.
 See the individual race/competition description for details.